Load Testing Best Practices

 Ingredients of Effective Load Test Analysis

 Agile developers need to understand the root of the performance issue for quick resolution.
-Diagnosis quality and analysis efficiency are essential load test contributions to the requirements of confidence.
+Diagnosis quality and analysis efficiency are essential load test contributions to the requirements which help build confidence.

 - Understanding of the role/skills of the individual using the load test report